S. D. Subbulakshmi: Early life

 S. D. Subbulakshmi was born in Srivaikundam to Duraisamy and Janaki Ammal.
-Since childhood, S. D. Subbulakshmi showed keen interest in stage dramas.
-The family moved to Madurai, where she learned carnatic music and dance.
+Since childhood, S. D. Subbulakshmi had shown keen interest in stage dramas.
+The family moved to Madurai, where she learned Carnatic music and dance.
 Her parents took photos of her in various makeups and showed them to a number of drama companies.
-This had assisted her to start as a child actress in stage plays.
+This helped her to start as a child actress in stage plays.
 She grew up acting in stage dramas and managed to act in a number of dramas with well-known artists such as M. K. Thyagaraja Bhagavathar, K. B. Sundarambal and T. R. Mahalingam and earned a very good name.
 Pavalakkodi was one such drama where she had acted with M. K. Thiagaraja Bhagavather and became very famous.

 Cinema life

-Letchumanan Chettiar or Lena Chettiar of Krishna Pictures, who has seen the drama wanted to picturise the drama and requested K. Subrahmanyam to direct that film.
+Letchumanan Chettiar or Lena Chettiar of Krishna Pictures, who had seen the drama wanted to picturise the drama and requested K. Subrahmanyam to direct that film.
 Lena Chettiar and K. Subrahmanyam watched the drama together.
-K. Subrahmanyam suggested retaining the same artists who acted in drama to be in the film too and Lena Chettiar agreed to this.
-Through Pavalakkodi, S. D. Subbulakshmi entered into Tamil Cinema in 1934.
+K. Subrahmanyam suggested retaining for the film the artists who had acted in the drama and Lena Chettiar agreed to this.
+Through Pavalakkodi, S. D. Subbulakshmi entered Tamil Cinema in 1934.
 She became a famous heroine in the 1930s till mid-1940s, then she switched to mother and supporting roles.